Peggy Sue has the chance to do it all again…

 The film, tells of the forty-something Peggy Sue Bodell who attends her class reunion meet up in 1986, accompanied by her adult daughter Beth (Helen Hunt).
 She’s recently separated from her husband, Charlie after 25 years of marriage.
 She’s still hurting from their break up as the couple separated after money problems and his affair with another woman.

 To make things worse, Charlie was her high school sweetheart, with the couple marrying after they left school.
-This as she fell pregnant just before leaving high school and her 18th birthday.
+This is as she fell pregnant just before leaving high school and her 18th birthday.
 It’s a painful night at the school reunion for Peggy Sue.
 She has to confess to their old school friends about their breakup.

 This event is made even more upsetting for her when Charlie also attends the reunion.
 Surrounded by her old school friends and Charlie (who attended separately), Peggy Sue faints and wakes up and believes she is in her final days at school in 1960, 25 years before.